 - settled status to successful applicants who have been living in Jersey continuously for 5 years or more by 31 December 2020.
 This allows them to continue to living and working in Jersey.
 They will also be able to apply for British nationality.

 - pre-settled status to applicants who fulfill all the requirements of the application but have been living in Jersey for less than 5 years.
 This includes those who move to Jersey between the end of 2018 and 31 December 2020.
 After they have completed 5 years residence they can then apply for settled status.

 - the ability family members who are living with, or join, EU citizens in Jersey by 31 December 2020, to apply for settled status, after 5 years in the Island.

 - close family members (spouses, civil and unmarried partners, dependent children and grandchildren, and dependent parents and grandparents) the ability to join EU citizens in the Island (where the family relationship existed on 31 December 2020).

-EU citizens who arrive in Jersey after Brexit day (29 March 2019) will have to apply if they choose to stay in Jersey longer than 3 months.
+EU citizens who arrive in Jersey 31 October 2019 will have to apply for settled status if they choose to stay in Jersey longer than 3 months.

-In order to apply for settled status you will need to provide the following to the Jersey Customs and Immigration Service:
+To apply for settled status you need to provide the following to the Jersey Customs and Immigration Service:

-The government are making the application process as quick and user-friendly as possible, using a mobile app.
+The application process is quick and user-friendly, and uses a mobile app.
 The application process will check three simple things: